tirey93/flutter_hs_stats/README.md

 - HSReplay free account

 # Setting up HSReplay info
-In order to make this app work you need to provide it session id of your HSReplay account.
+In order to make this app work you need to provide it an account_lo and session id connected to your HSReplay account.
 Instruction how to get it:
 - make sure you are login to HSReplay which is combined to your Battle.net account
 - open DevTools(F12) and Network tab
 - go to: https://hsreplay.net/collection/mine/
-- as you can see in the screenshot([link](https://raw.githubusercontent.com/tirey93/flutter_hs_stats/refs/heads/main/assets/hs_collection.png)), filter by Fetch/XHR and find "collection" endpoint
+- as you can see in the screenshot ([link](https://raw.githubusercontent.com/tirey93/flutter_hs_stats/refs/heads/main/assets/hs_collection.png)), filter by Fetch/XHR and find "collection" endpoint
 - in the URL of the endpoint(collection/?region...) copy **account_lo** and enter it to the app
 - on the "Cookies" window find **sessionid** - this is what you need to enter in the app